-Sister Moe is fondly known by her Sisters as living fully a characteristic that Mother Mary Joseph Rogers, encouraged, a saving grace of a sense of humor.
-Her story of one of her students in Japan, “While I was in the States, she sent a postcard addressed to Sister Maureen, Maryknoll Sisters Cemetery, Maryknoll, NY.
+Sister Moe is fondly known by her Sisters as living fully a characteristic that Mother Mary Joseph Rogers encouraged, “A saving grace of a sense of humor.”
+One of her stories was about one of her students in Japan.
+“While I was in the States,” she said.”
+The student sent a postcard addressed to Sister Maureen, Maryknoll Sisters Cemetery, Maryknoll, NY.
 The student had copied the address from a postcard of the cemetery!
 Finally someone tracked me down among the living!”

-On February 29, 2008, Sister Moe moved into the rectory of the Yamashina Catholic Church, a priestless parish in Kyoto.
+On February 29, 2008, Sister Moe moved into the rectory of the Yamashina Catholic Church, a priest less parish in Kyoto.
 After Easter Mass, the parishioners organized a celebration to formally welcome her.
 The choir and Sunday school students sang; kindergarten children danced and a child presented a lovely bouquet to Sister Moe.
-Her activities range from Introduction to Christ classes for people preparing for Baptism; private lessons for a pregnant mother wishing to be baptized with her new baby; talks on Spirituality and Christian Values for choir members, some of whom are not Catholic but love to sing to God and Talks about God to the kindergarten children aged 3-5 years.
-Sister Moe also has a Bible Study Women’s Group.
+Her activities ranged from Introduction to Christ classes for people preparing for Baptism; private lessons for a pregnant mother wishing to be baptized with her new baby; talks on Spirituality and Christian Values for choir members, some of whom were not Catholic but loved to sing to God and Talks about God to the kindergarten children aged 3-5.
+Sister Moe also had a Bible Study Women’s Group.

-Past experiences serve Sister Moe well in her new ministry.
-She has been involved in pastoral work in Otsu, Ueno, Hikona and Kyoto.
+Past experiences served Sister Moe well in her new ministry.
+She had been involved in pastoral work in Otsu, Ueno, Hikona and Kyoto.
 Sister Moe completed her college studies begun at Mary Rogers College at Maryknoll, at Sophia University, Tokyo.
 She earned a BA in Asian Studies, and worked in the Kyoto diocesan catechetical center for three years.
-In Yamashina, Sister Moe also continues her professional outreach as an English teacher.
+In Yamashina, Sister Moe also continued her professional outreach as an English teacher.

 Among other talents, Sister Moe is a licensed bus driver!
-She has driven mini buses on occasion at Maryknoll, and in Kyoto Sister Moe is one of the drivers for the physically challenged and elderly of the Kohitsuji Kai Group with whom she works.
+She had driven mini buses on occasion at Maryknoll, and in Kyoto Sister Moe was one of the drivers for the physically challenged and elderly of the Kohitsuji Kai Group with whom she worked.

-Sister Moe traveled with companions from Kyoto to Nagasaki for the November 24, 2008 Beatification ceremony of the 188 Japanese martyrs of the 17th Century.
+Sister Moe traveled with companions from Kyoto to Nagasaki for the November 24, 2008 Beatification ceremony of the 188 17th century Japanese martyrs.
 “In the procession women dressed in lovely kimonos carried urns containing soil from the respective places where the Christians were executed in various cities throughout the country.
 These were placed under the altar with some relics.
 It was very touching, and such an honor to be present.”